GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_naming.rst

 Introduction
 ------------

-This page explains the naming convention of files/datasets found within DEA's digital products as well as the Open Data Cube (ODC) product naming convention.
+This page explains the naming convention of files/datasets found within Digital Earth Australia's (DEA)science data products as well as the Open Data Cube (ODC) science data product naming convention.

-Digital Earth Australia (DEA) maintains and distributes collections of satellite-derived information sourced from a growing number of different satellite missions.
-The DEA Naming Conventions aim to make naming of data collections consistent across products and platforms.
+DEA maintains and distributes collections of satellite-derived information sourced from a growing number of different satellite missions.
+The DEA Naming Conventions aim to make naming of data collections consistent across science data products and platforms.

 Naming components
 -----------------